csga5000/tinymce-prevent-delete/README.md

 https://jsfiddle.net/5a5p5vz7/

+### Known Flaws
+  - Pushing ctrl/alt backspace/delete will not do anything if the code determines that it will remove non-removable code.
+I have not fixed this because I don't know an easy way to change what will be deleted or to delete text manually without changing the cursor location.
+  - I believe there are some odd cases where you can still delete non-deletable things.
+I do intend to address this one at some point.

+Feel free to fix any flaws yourself and submit a pull request.
+The code isn't THAT complicated and I annotated it well enough.
+I don't know of a better alternative for you if you wish to mimic this functionality.

 ###Last note:
 I added a function to the array prototype.
 Array.prototype.contains, which means if something else does the same and the function does not act the same then one of the programs may break.